Automatically generate PowerPoint PPTX presentations using Power Automate or Zapier

 Template mode

-It is Testing by default.
-It means you won’t be charged for this process runs, but result documents will have a Plumsail watermark.
-Change it to Active to remove the watermark.
+It is set to Testing by default.
+This means you won’t be charged for process runs, but the resulting documents will have a Plumsail watermark.
+Switch to Production to remove the watermark.

 Output filename